Rory Guilday: Ottawa Charge (2025–2026)

 On June 24, 2025, Guilday was drafted fifth overall by the Ottawa Charge in the 2025 PWHL Draft.
 On July 25, 2025, she signed a three-year contract with the Charge.
+In her professional debut, Guilday recorded two assists on November 26, 2025, in a 5–1 victory over the Vancouver Goldeneyes, becoming the first Charge defender to record a point that season and the first rookie defender in the PWHL to find the scoresheet.
+She subsequently recorded assists in three consecutive games, leading all PWHL rookies in scoring with seven points in her first 10 games.